-Since there were no naturalization records for the Diepolder family available locally, I decided to start with online immigration records.
-Knowing the family’s ages, country of origin, and year of arrival helped narrow my search, and yielded the clues I needed:
+Since there were no naturalization records for the Diepolder family available locally at the time, I decided to start with ship passenger records.
+Knowing the family member’s ages, country of origin, and year of arrival helped narrow my search, and yielded the clues I needed:

 - Why was Michael referred to by his middle name “Johannes”?

-- Why did both records have “ditto” marks under his mother’s last name, “Steiner,” where “Diepolder” should have been?
-I knew it was typical for German women to retain their birth surname during marriage.
-Had the ship’s clerk just been careless in recording Michael’s name, given where he fell on the page?
+- Why did both records have “ditto” marks under his mother’s last name, “Steiner,” where “Diepolder” was expected?
+I knew it was typical for German women to retain their birth surname during marriage, but it was unusual for a child to carry his mother’s maiden name.
+Had the ship’s clerk simply been careless in recording Michael’s last name, or was I missing part of the story?

-- And why was Saloma called “his bride” instead of “his wife,” as though Engelbert’s relationship with her was relatively recent, when Michael was already six years old?
+- Why was Saloma called Engelbert’s “bride” instead of “wife,” as if to suggest their relationship started recently, when Michael was already six years old?

-Every record I had found on this side of the Atlantic supported the conclusion that Engelbert Diepolder had been Michael’s father—not only the 1860 census said so, but Michael’s marriage and death records did too.
-I thought all my genealogical bases were covered, but these ship records were casting serious doubt on what I thought I knew about the relationship between Michael and Engelbert.
+Until now, every record I had found on this side of the Atlantic had supported the conclusion that Engelbert Diepolder was Michael’s father—not only had the 1860 census said so, but Michael’s marriage and death records did too.
+I thought all my genealogical bases were covered, but these ship records were now casting serious doubt on what I thought I knew about the relationship between Michael and Engelbert.

 Digging for answers

-Thanks to the birthplace details recorded in the Hamburg departure manifest, I knew exactly where to start looking for clues: Kurzberg.
+Thanks to the birthplace details recorded in the Hamburg departure manifest, I knew exactly where to start looking for clues: Kurzberg, Bavaria.

 Among the records for 1852 was the birth on December 14th of “Johann Michael” to Saloma Steiner, “a poor unmarried, catholic person” at 4 in the morning at a house in Kurzberg—”an easy birth.”
 Baptism followed the next day at the Martinszell parish church.

-The record went on to state that Johann Michael had been born illegitimate.
-There was the answer to my second question: Michael appeared on the passenger lists with his mother’s last name “Steiner” because Engelbert was not his father after all!
+The record went on to state that Johann Michael had been born out of wedlock.
+That was the answer to my second question: Michael appeared on the passenger lists with his mother’s last name “Steiner” because Engelbert was not his biological father after all.

-So the obvious question was: who was Michael’s biological father?
+The obvious next question was: who was Michael’s biological father?

-A search within the records of the Kempten district court yielded a list of illegitimate children born in Martinszell parish in 1852.
-On it was Johann Michael, born to Saloma Steiner, “unmarried poor person, daughter of widow Katharina Steiner.”
-A note in the record revealed his father’s true identity:
+A search within the records of the Kempten district court yielded a list of “illegitimate” children born in Martinszell parish in 1852.
+On it was an entry for Johann Michael, born to Saloma Steiner, “unmarried poor person, daughter of widow Katharina Steiner.”
+A note in the record revealed his father’s identity: